Custom plugins

 BSR instance:

-- Private: Only user accounts who are members of the organization that owns a plugin will have access to the plugin
+- Private: Only user accounts who are members of the organization that owns a plugin have access to the plugin

 The instructions below cover how to build, package, and push a custom plugin.